uselagoon/lagoon-cli/docs/commands/lagoon_configuration_list-contexts.md

 ### SEE ALSO

-* [lagoon delete](lagoon_delete.md)	 - Delete a project, or delete notifications and variables from projects or environments
+* [lagoon configuration](lagoon_configuration.md)	 - Manage or view the contexts and users for interacting with Lagoon